-Pink is the last color most people think of when it comes to minimalism and it’s certainly not a favorite for bathrooms or en-suites these days.
+Pink is the last colour most people think of when it comes to minimalism and it’s certainly not a favourite for bathrooms or en-suites these days.
 But soft pink hues bring a lot of value in design, especially for a spa bathroom where people want to unwind at the end of the day.

 For those who are a little bored of the all-white minimalist bathroom look, a pink feature wall can be your point of difference.
 Inject instant warmth and brightness and add a whole new dimension to your space without having to renovate.

 Marbled opulence adds instant luxe to minimalist bathroom design